Introduction and significance of the theme

 Cultural visits per inhabitant

-The performing arts visits per capita was highest in North-Holland and the province of Groningen in 2022, same as in 2020.
-The number of film visits per capita is also highest in North Holland, followed by Utrecht and South-Holland.
+The performing arts attendance per capita was highest in North Holland in 2023, followed by South Holland, Utrecht and Groningen.
+The number of film visits per capita is also highest in North Holland, followed by Utrecht and South Holland.

 Cultural visits per inhabitant